charlesrogers/product_management/qualitative_research/how_to_create_objectives.md

 + Obj B. Minimize time to find a supplier who is FDA compliant Level Y - A is useful to many people, but applies to lots of industries Level Y - B is useful to , but applies to one industry
-## Which Levels to Include
-The more relevant to the business/project at-hand, the more specific (lower level) we typically should focus.

 ## Merge or Split
 Scope
 ## Testing Objectives